autogluon/autogluon/docs/install.md

 AutoGluon requires Python version 3.8, 3.9, 3.10, or 3.11 and is available on Linux, MacOS, and Windows.

+We recommend most users to install via pip.
+The pip install of AutoGluon is the version we actively benchmark and test on.
+The Conda install may have subtle differences in installed dependencies that could impact performance and stability, and we recommend trying pip if you run into issues with Conda.

 :::

 ::::::{tab} Linux